It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - Emoji: you must know these pictograms, which we use excessively in our SMS or emails 😅.
 They make us laugh but are greedy in resources, and increase loading time 🤯.
 Check the corresponding box to reduce the number of external HTTP requests.

-In this tab, you will find two options:
+In this tab, you will find 4 options:

-- Sitemap preloading: as a reminder, a sitemap is a file that lists all the URLs of your website.
-The preload option of the sitemap allows you to preload all the URLs present in the sitemap.
-By activating this setting, if you use Yoast, Jetpack, or All In One SEO, your sitemap will be automatically detected.
+- Preload Cache: here you will be able to “generate the cache starting with the links on your homepage, followed by the sitemaps you specify”.
+As a reminder, a sitemap is a file that lists all the URLs of your website.
+The option “Activate sitemap-based cache preloading” allows you to preload all the URLs present in the sitemap.
+By enabling this setting, you will see that it will detect your sitemap, if you use Yoast, All in One SEO, Rank Math, SEOPress or The SEO Framework.

-- Prefetch DNS requests: as the documentation indicates, “If you have third-party content on your website (e.g., fonts loaded from Google, or a video from YouTube), you may want to add its origin domain to the Prefetch DNS Requests option.
-This can give your loading time a minor boost since DNS resolution will already have been processed when the external resources are requested. ”
+- Prefetch DNS Requests: As the documentation says, “if you have external resources on your site (e.g. fonts loaded from Google, or a video from YouTube), you could add their original domains to the Prefetch DNS Requests option.
+This can slightly boost your loading time because the DNS resolution will have already been done when the external resources are called.”

 This tab requires a minimum of knowledge.
 If you're just starting out, chances are you'll never need to use it.
 So I won't go into detail here.

-But if you are interested in exploring the subject, you can, in particular, refer to this section of the documentation.
+But if you are interested in exploring the subject, you can refer to this section of the documentation.

 Let's stop now on this tab, which allows you to clean and optimize your database.